Mary F. Eastman: Career

 Directly after graduating from high school, she was invited to take charge of the high school at Brookfield, Massachusetts.
 When Antioch College in Ohio opened, under the leadership of Horace Mann, he urged Eastman and a classmate at the normal school to enter as pupils.
 Notwithstanding their high esteem for Mann, Eastman's parents felt that Ohio was too far away.
-After she had become a teacher, Mann invited her to come as instructor in the preparatory classes of the college, with mature pupils, most of whom were older than Eastman.
+After she had become a teacher, Mann invited Eastman to come as instructor in the preparatory classes of the college, with mature pupils, most of whom were older than Eastman.
 She remained here till near the end of Mann's life.

 In pursuance of Mann's recommendation before his death, she was solicited by Minister Domingo Faustino Sarmiento, then representing the Argentine Republic in the U.S., to take charge of introducing into the South American Republic a system of schools substantially as it had been developed in New England.
 Eastman, after due consideration of her youth and inexperience, declined the important work.
-Returning to New England she took charge of the Female Department of the Lowell High School, her alma mater, which had nearly 200 pupils.
+Returning to New England, she took charge of the Female Department of the Lowell High School, her alma mater, which had nearly 200 pupils.
 After four years service, she resigned to take charge of a seminary for young ladies at Meadville, Pennsylvania, endowed by the benefactions of the Huidekoper family.
 During her seven-year stay here, she lived in the home of Mr. and Mrs. Alfred Huidekoper.

 Eastman prepared the biography of Dr. Dio Lewis and contributed the section on "History of the Education of Women in the Eastern States", to a volume on Woman's Work in America.

 In Tewksbury, she served on the school committee and aided in establishing the public library and the Village Improvement Association.

 She entered the lecture-field in support of educational, political, and other reforms, with lectures on travel and on literary topics, meeting with a cordial reception from the public.
 One evening at a reception at the Unitarian Divinity School a group fell into a conversation which led to some consideration of woman suffrage.
 After the party was over, the students met, and voted to invite Eastman to give her views on the subject more fully in their chapel, and appointed a committee to extend the invitation.
 An audience gathered, and this was her first public address.